aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### Username
-Username if broker is using username and password authentication
+The username credential for authenticating with the MQTT broker when using username/password authentication

+Username and [password](#password) should not be included as clear text in the configuration.
+It is strongly recommended to use placeholders and use the SFC integration with the [AWS secrets manager](../core/secrets-manager-configuration.md).

 **Type**: String

-Username and password should not be included as clear text in the configuration.
-It is strongly recommended to use placeholders and use the SFC integration with the AWS secrets manager.

 ---
 ### WaitAfterConnectError
-Period in seconds to wait before trying to connect after a connection failure
+The delay period in seconds before attempting to reconnect after a failed connection to the MQTT broker.

 **Type**: Int